 FastMCP 3.0 is our largest release ever.
 This post covers every major feature in some detail, including an overview of the architecture and links to relevant documentation.
+For beta 2 features (CLI toolkit, MCP Apps, CIMD, and more), see the Beta 2 announcement.

 The Architecture